GeorgH93/XCString-Editor/README.md

 # XCString Editor

-A web-based editor for Apple's .xcstrings localization files with user management and file sharing capabilities.
+A web-based editor for Apple's .xcstrings localization files with user management, file sharing, and AI-powered translation capabilities.

 ## License